Why does living longer matter in retirement?

-- Secure your retirement income with a guaranteed lifetime income stream.
-A lifetime annuity can boost your safety net income with guaranteed income for life, giving you confidence you can pay for your essential expenses even if you live to age 100 or older.
+- Secure your retirement income with a regular lifetime income stream.
+A lifetime annuity can boost your safety net income with regular income for life, giving you confidence you can pay for your essential expenses even if you live to age 100 or older.

 Managing the risk of outliving your savings – what are the options?

 - Talk to a financial adviser about how long your super and/or savings may last.